jrsell/breakout-website/README.md

 # breakout
 Static Website

 Stored in github.
-Published to Azure Static Websites...
+Published to Github Pages.